WARNING: This product is for research use only, not for human or veterinary use.

 MedKoo CAT#: 205822

-Description: BAL27862 is a a novel synthetic potent inhibitor of tubulin polymerization that induces cancer cell death.
+Description: Avanbulin, also known as BAL27862, is a novel synthetic potent inhibitor of tubulin polymerization that induces cancer cell death.
 BAL27862 is a novel microtubule-destabilizing drug that is currently undergoing phase I clinical evaluation as the prodrug BAL101553.
-BAL27862 elicits a unique microtubule (MT) phenotype, distinct from paclitaxel, vinblastine and colchicine, has broad in vitro anti-proliferative activity against a diverse range of human tumor lines (low nM IC50s) and induces significant antitumor responses in a range
+BAL27862 elicits a unique microtubule (MT) phenotype, distinct from paclitaxel, vinblastine and colchicine, has broad in vitro anti-proliferative activity against a diverse range of human tumor lines (low nM IC50s) and induces significant antitumor responses in a range.

 MedKoo Cat#: 205822